Background/Objectives: Donepezil (DPL) is available as the hydrochloride

 salt (DPL-HCL) which is highly water-soluble, prompting leakage of the drug into water

-phase during solid lipid nanoparticles (SLNs) formulation which leads to less entrapment
+phase during solid lipid nanoparticles (SLNs) preparation which leads to reduce the entrapment

 Methods: DPL-HCL was converted into DPL base simply by alkalization of DPL- HCL